Natural-Language-Processing-Elm/open_universal_arabic_asr_leaderboard/README.md

 # Evaluate a model

 We provide easy-to-use inference functions, to run an ASR model:
-1. Go to `models/`, and run the corresponding model inference function to generate an output manifest file containing ground-truths and predictions.
+1. Go under `models/`, run the corresponding model inference function to generate an output manifest file containing ground-truths and predictions.
-2. Run the `calculate_wer` function in `eval.py` on the output manifest file.
+2. Run `calculate_wer` function in `eval.py` on the output manifest file.
 3. Details can be found in the methods' docstrings.

 # Add a new model

-Please run the above evaluation for all the 5 test sets under `datasets/`, calculate the average WER/CER, then launch an issue or PR letting us know about your model, training data, and its performance.
+Please run the above evaluation for all the test sets under `datasets/`, calculate the average WER/CER, then launch an issue or PR letting us know about your model, training data, and its performance.

 We welcome models that:
 1. with a model architecture that is not present in the leaderboard.